-Improved Prosthetic Hand Gains A Lighter Touch And Easy Grip
+Improved Prosthetic Hand Has A Lighter Touch And Easy Grip

 "Being able to pick up an egg without crushing it was a remarkable experience," he says, and the skill translated to challenges he faces in daily life.
 Using the prosthetic in the lab, he was able to feed himself and load a pillow into a pillow case, and put on his wedding ring.

 "This study kind of pushes the importance of why we should have sensorized prosthetics," says Flesher.
-She thinks that, beyond all the remaining technical challenges, getting insurance companies to recognize the importance of such devices will be a key hurdle to overcome.
+Beyond all the remaining technical challenges, she says, getting insurance companies to recognize the importance of such devices will be a key hurdle to overcome.

 Prosthetic hands that can restore one's sense of touch are currently not available outside the lab — Walgamott participated in the study for 14 months, wearing the prosthetic device for only a few hours per session during that time, and only in the lab.
 It connected to his arm via surgically implanted wires that were removed when the 14-month-long study was completed.